The Hong Kong junk has come to represent the old traditional values that are still so ever present in this cosmopolitan city.

 Duk Ling is licensed to carry up to 36 passengers plus crew.

-Daily scheduled cruises are available.
-The cruise takes 45 minutes to sail around Victoria Harbour.
+At the moment, cruises are running on Saturdays and Sundays only.
+The cruise takes around one hour to sail around Victoria Harbour.

 Duk Ling Schedule and Prices | ||